Sophie Friederike of Bavaria, Archduchess of Austria

 Sophie and her family: Sophie, Franz Joseph with his wife Elisabeth and their two eldest children Rudolf and Gisela, Maximilian with his wife Charlotte, Karl Ludwig, Ludwig Viktor, Photograph by Ludwig Angerer, 1860; Credit – Wikipedia

-Franz Karl’s brother Ferdinand did succeed to the throne in 1835 upon the death of his father.
+Franz Karl’s brother Ferdinand succeeded to the throne in 1835 upon the death of his father.
 His epilepsy caused him to have as many as twenty seizures per day, and this severely restricted his ability to rule with any effectiveness.
 His father’s will stipulated that Ferdinand’s uncle Archduke Ludwig be consulted on government matters and during Ferdinand’s reign a council called the Secret State Conference controlled the government.

 Sophie’s four sons left to right: Karl Ludwig, Franz Joseph, Maximilian & Ludwig Viktor, circa 1860; Credit – Wikipedia